 Climate Change Adaption

-To start the work of remedying this situation, Fremtind, KBN and Skift have taken the initiative to prepare a list of eight immediate measures that companies can implement to get started with climate change adaptation.
+To begin to address this challenge, Fremtind, KBN, and Skift have developed a list of eight immediate measures that companies can implement to initiate their work on climate change adaptation.

 Eight immediate measures for climate change adaptation in the business sector: